LeonelKero/next-app/README.md

     // * -> for zero or more characters, Then /users/:id* match "/users";  "/users/[1-100..."; "/users/3/any"; etc
     // + -> for one or more characters,  Then /users/:id+ at least one id
     // ? -> for zero or one character,  Then /users/:id? match "/users" or "/users/anyId"
-    matchers: ["/users/:id*"] // THis the protected route }
+    matcher: ["/dashboard/:path*"] // THis the protected route }
 ```